The Connection between Opioid Addiction and Chronic Pain: Managing Pain without Opioids

 What are the risks associated with long-term opioid use for chronic pain?

-Long-term opioid use for chronic pain poses various risks, including addiction, physical dependence, tolerance, respiratory depression, overdose, and potentially fatal side effects.
-Additionally, opioids may not provide sustainable pain relief over time and can lead to decreased quality of life.
+The risks associated with long-term opioid use for chronic pain include addiction, physical dependence, tolerance, respiratory depression, overdose, and potentially fatal side effects.
+Moreover, opioids may not provide sustainable pain relief over time and can lead to a decreased quality of life.

 How can healthcare providers identify patients at risk of opioid addiction?